AidenFlowers/VR_Game__With_Unit_Tests/README.md

 Play and Edit empty files set up,  filling in optimistically when add script layers below.

 Test Type/Platform:  Tested out with Headset Cord Link to PC.
 Works.
-(need to learn how to configure something to dev on Mac)

 Blocker: Hand animation logic on left hand looks correct when checking booleans for transitions, but not working.
 Investigatng.